divyansh3107/ASIC-Design/README.md

 # ASIC-Design
 # Divyansh Singhal (IMT2021522)
 <details>
-<summary><strong>Lab 1:</strong> Create a C program to find the sum of `n` natural numbers, compile it using the GCC compiler, and verify the output after execution.</summary>
+<summary><strong>Lab 1:</strong> Create a C program to find the sum of `n` natural numbers, compile it using the GCC compiler, and verify the output after execution and after that also using RISC-V compiler.</summary>

 # Lab-1
 ## Compiling the C code in GCC.
 Calculate sum of numbers from 1 to 10